Best & Cheapest Home Insurance Companies in Nevada (2026)

-State Farm has the best insurance for Nevada homeowners at around $971 per year.
+State Farm usually has the cheapest home insurance quotes in Nevada, at around $925/yr.

 It's free, simple and secure.

-Allstate and Travelers have the cheapest home insurance quotes in Nevada.
+State Farm and Allstate have the cheapest home insurance quotes in Nevada.

 Cost of home insurance in Nevada by company